Frank Winfield Woolworth

 Frank Winfield Woolworth (April 13, 1852 – April 8, 1919) was an American entrepreneur, the founder of F. W. Woolworth Company, and the operator of variety stores known as "Five-and-Dimes" (5- and 10-cent stores or dime stores) which featured a selection of low-priced merchandise.
 He pioneered the now-common practices of buying merchandise directly from manufacturers and fixing the selling prices on items, rather than haggling.
 He was also the first to use self-service display cases, so that customers could examine what they wanted to buy without the help of a sales clerk.

 Early life

 Woolworth was born in Rodman, New York to John (1821–1907) and Fanny (née McBrier; 1832–1878) Woolworth; his brother was entrepreneur Charles Sumner Woolworth (1856–1947).
 His parents were devout Methodists and sympathetic to the Northern side during the Civil War, and they raised their sons in those beliefs.
+His paternal ancestors were English farmers who left England around 1665 settling in the Massachusetts Bay Colony area.
+Meanwhile, his mother's parents, the McBriers, were Scots-Irish from County Down, Ulster, who had come to the United States in 1827.

 At age four, Woolworth told his parents that he would become a peddler like those who sometimes came calling.
 He and Charles would play "store", and Frank would set up merchandise to sell to his brother.
 Woolworth finished his schooling at age 16, yet he was unfit to begin working in any legitimate store with only basic knowledge and no experience.
-He applied to many shops in the area, every time being rejected He attended a business college for two terms in Watertown, New York, with a loan from his mother.
+He applied to many shops in the area, every time being rejected.
+He attended a business college for two terms in Watertown, New York, with a loan from his mother.